Notifications¶

 | GenMaster High Memory Usage | warning | RAM usage exceeds the configured threshold. |

-All four are enabled by default (4/4) — these are the canary alerts that tell you the master controller itself is in trouble.
+The four resource events are enabled by default — the canary alerts that tell you the master controller itself is in trouble.
+The Boot — Hardware Switch State event ships with one target by default but you can route it elsewhere or disable it if you don't have the switches installed.

-Communication status and resource health for the remote GenSlave Pi Zero.
+Communication status and resource health for the remote GenSlave Pi Zero, plus the two events for the optional GenSlave EPO (see Hardware Switches).

 | Event | Severity | Triggers when |